mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 </div>

 1. Open the Terminal.app (Applications/Utilities)
 2. Enter the following and hit enter:
    `defaults write com.apple.finder AppleShowAllFiles -boolean true`
-3. Restart the Finder by enter the following and hit Enter `killall Finder`
+3. Restart the Finder by enter the following and hit enter
+   `killall Finder`
 4. Open the file /private/var/log/mail.log with your editor.